|Elliott Sound Products||Power Amplifier Design Guidelines|

 The Sziklai/ compound pair has only one controlling Vbe, and is thus far easier to stabilise.
 Since the single Vbe is that of the driver (which in many cases will not be mounted on the main heatsink, and in some will have no heatsink at all), the requirements for the Vbe multiplier are less stringent, mounting is far simpler and thermal stability is generally very good to excellent.

-I have used the compound pair for over 20 years, and when I saw it for the first time, it made too much sense in all respects to ignore.
-Thermal stability in a fairly basic 100W/4 Ohm amplifier of my design (of which hundreds were built - it was the predecessor of the P3A design in the projects section) was assured with a simple 2-diode string - no adjustment was ever needed.
+I have used the compound pair since the early 1970s, and when I saw it for the first time, it made too much sense in all respects to ignore.
+Thermal stability in a fairly basic 100W/4 Ohm amplifier of my design (of which many hundreds were built - it was the predecessor of the P3A design in the projects section) was assured with a simple 2-diode string - no adjustment was ever needed.
+(However, there were a couple of other tricks used at the time to guarantee stable operation.)

 It would seem (at first glance at least) that there is nothing to this piece of circuitry.
 It is a very basic Vbe multiplier circuit, and seemingly, nothing can go wrong.
 This is almost true, except for the following points.